 Honeymoons: Unguja Lodge is a very quiet and peaceful lodge.
 For those wanting to get away from it all – this is a great choice.
 Furthermore, with an attentive team and thoughtful management, no doubt you will be made to feel special.See more ideas for Honeymoons in Zanzibar

-Beach holidays: Unguja Lodge sits on a low coral cliff above a quiet stretch of beach.
-Though it doesn't have the endless long white beach that some may associate with Zanzibar, it is far away from other lodges and as a result is free from any hassle.
-You can also snorkel and dive straight from the beach here – which is a rarity on Zanzibar.See more ideas for Beach holidays in Zanzibar
+Beach holidays: Unguja Lodge doesn’t have one of Zanzibar’s classic, endless long white beaches, but it is far away from other lodges and as a result is free from any hassle.
+Dive or snorkel straight from the beach to explore the coral cliff for a special holiday experience in east Africa.See more ideas for Beach holidays in Zanzibar

 Diving & snorkelling: Unguja Lodge has a dive center on-site, run by a company with a reliable reputation on Zanzibar.
 Snorkellers and divers will enjoy the coral in the protected 'Menai Bay' area, whilst the most experienced divers can even head out to new dive sites, identified only by a GPS.
 If you wish to do a diving course, let us know when you book your trip.See more ideas for Diving & snorkelling in Zanzibar